design1

 About

 Anna holds an MSc degree in Mathematics with distinction and a PhD in Psychology with distinction.
 Anna's PhD research led to the development of the Thurstonian IRT model described as a breakthrough in scoring of forced-choice questionnaires, and received the 'Best Dissertation' award from the Psychometric Society.
-Applications of this methodology include the development of an IRT-scored version of Occupational Personality Questionnaire (OPQ32r).
+Further advances in this methodology made by Dr Brown enabled the development of novel personality assessment tools that are resistant to response biases and ‘faking good’ by candidates, including an IRT-scored version of Occupational Personality Questionnaire (OPQ32r), the Character Skills Snapshot, the Leadership Styles Questionnaire and many others.
+Multiple world-leading test publishers and organisations, including SHL, Korn Ferry, and many others incorporated this methodology into millions of individual psychological assessments that have taken place in at least 37 different languages, across 40 different countries since 2010.

 Research interests